BowlOfSoup/jira-slackbot/README.md

 - Appends a link to the mentioned JIRA issues, including the summary of the issue.
 - Calculates the status of the JIRA issue from it's subtasks.
 This is customizable.
-- Can resolve the issue links (or mentions), so references made from e.g. [Confluence](https://www.atlassian.com/software/confluence) to the issue will also be displayed as links.
+- Can resolve the issue links (or mentions), so references made from [Confluence](https://www.atlassian.com/software/confluence) to the issue will also be displayed as links.
 - Can resolve pull requests in [Bitbucket](https://www.atlassian.com/software/bitbucket) (or Stash) and displays their status and reviewers.
+- Intercepts the JIRA app (webhook from JIRA itself) and improves the messages (adds parent issue if available).

 Other features: